Cerebral Palsy and Jaundice

 - Unusual fussiness

-- Skin coloring that may go from yellow to orange
+- Skin coloring that may go to yellow or orange

 If jaundice is severe and left untreated, babies are in danger of developing kernicterus, a rare form of brain damage that occurs when bilirubin builds up to extremely high levels and enters the brain.